Laharnar/EngineAndMagic/README.md

 ### RPGPart/RPGSetup/scene1

 Scene "scene1" contains a demo with player and 2 groups, police and few vikings fighting.
-There is 1 NPC wandering around(using A*).
+There is 1 NPC wandering around(using AStar).
 Ai is implemented with behaviour trees.
 You can talk to few NPCs.

+Characters are made from rectangle sprites, made and animated directly in unity.

+Background is a mix of tiles and quickly painter images, made with Tiled and photoshop.

 You can also fight as a player.

-Controls
+Controls:

-WASD:move
+- WASD:move
-J: attack
+- J: attack
-K: defend, TODO
+- K: defend, TODO
-L: dash
+- L: dash

 Note: units don't die, probably broken collisions.

-Characters are made from rectangle sprites, made and animated directly in unity.

-Background is a mix of tiles and quickly painter images, made with Tiled and photoshop.

 ### RPGPart/RPGSetup/plaza